raspberrypilearning/sense-hat-marble-maze/worksheet.md

 1. Can you alter the code so that the goal changes position each time the player wins a game.
 Maybe you could change the maze as well.

-1. Can you add in another marble that starts in anothr part of the maze, to add some extra difficulty.
+1. Can you add in another marble that starts in another part of the maze, to add some extra difficulty.